onflow/cadence/docs/language/crypto.md

     /// SHA3_384 is Secure Hashing Algorithm 3 (SHA-3) with a 384-bit digest.
     pub case SHA3_384 = 4

-    /// KMAC128_BLS_BLS12_381 is an instance of KMAC128 mac algorithm, that can be used
+    /// KMAC128_BLS_BLS12_381 is an instance of KECCAK Message Authentication Code (KMAC128) mac algorithm, that can be used
     /// as the hashing algorithm for BLS signature scheme on the curve BLS12-381.
     // This is a customized version of KMAC128 that is compatible with the hashing to curve
     // used in BLS signatures.